janpeuker/awesome-tech-roles/README.md

 - [Is Tech the right career for you?](https://hbr.org/2021/08/is-tech-the-right-career-for-you) - Quick and easy summary in the HBR blog on non-engineering roles in Tech.
 - [Jeff Bezos&apos; API Mandate](https://chrislaing.net/blog/the-memo/) - Back in 2002 Jeff Bezos mandated a service-oriented team architecture at Amazon (the memo was made famous by Steve Yegge) and the "Two pizza team" still referenced today e.g. [this recent HBR article on API&apos;s between teams](https://hbr.org/2021/04/apis-arent-just-for-tech-companies).
 - [Learn Software Development Toolkit](https://www.techwell.com/hub-takover/lean-software-development-agile-toolkit) - Interview with Mary Poppendieck author of "Leading Lean Software Development" on how Lean may fight against the organization.
-- [Holocracy Constitution](https://www.holacracy.org/constitution) - Holocracy is a management model that tries to avoid caveats of reporting chains (e.g. Conway&apos;s law) or Management by Objectives (MBO e.g. OKR) by focusing primarily on very specific, yet dynamic roles and rules. (for comparison)
+- [Holocracy Constitution](https://www.holacracy.org/constitution) - Holocracy is a management model that tries to avoid caveats of reporting chains (e.g. Conway&apos;s law) or Management by Objectives (MBO e.g. OKR) by focusing primarily on very specific, yet dynamic roles and rules. (for comparison).
 - [Hunting Tech Debt via Org Charts](https://bellmar.medium.com/hunting-tech-debt-via-org-charts-92df0b253145) - Marianne Bellotti author of ["Kill it with Fire"](https://nostarch.com/kill-it-fire) on tech debt, interesting because she put it into context of different engineering team organizations.
 - [Managing with Context, not control](https://awspyker.medium.com/managing-with-context-not-control-2a5643386ecd) - Netflix famous people over process culture defining managers as "glue" (see below).
 - [Next Generation Organization](https://swardley.medium.com/how-organisations-are-changing-cf80f3e2300) - Simon Wardley&apos;s research on next generation organizations including team structures formed by swarming (also see [Adhocracy](https://www.mckinsey.com/business-functions/organization/our-insights/adhocracy-for-an-agile-age)).